 |William Boyd and Hopalong Cassidy fans can rejoice as there are now two books available.|

 Another good Hoppy read is Hopalong Cassidy - An American Legend by Michael Cochran and Grace Bradley Boyd.
-Published by Russ Cochran but when I checked in September, 2014, it looks like he is no longer is selling copies at his website.
+Published by Russ Cochran but when I checked in September, 2014, he was no longer selling copies at his website.
 All that was available was a leather bound deluxe volume at about $300.00: https://www.russcochran.com/product/hopalong-cassidy-an-american-hero-limited-edition/